Academic Enrichment | Repton School

 2. Higher Education and Careers

-3. Lecture Series
+3. Geopolitics and Personal Finance Lecture Series

 The second lesson in the week is devoted to research skills and the Extended Project Qualification and this is completed by the whole cohort.
 The Public Speaking course follows LAMDA’s ‘Speaking in Public’ qualification and develops the skills necessary for effective oral communication and public presentation.
 Learn more about our LAMDA provision.